NVIDIA-Omniverse/kit-osc/README.md

 ![extension-install](/docs/images/extension-install.png)

-You can find example USD stages that demonstrate how to use OSC with OmniGraph under [exts/omni.osc/data/examples](/exts/omni.osc/data/examples).
+You can find an example USD stages that demonstrate how to use the On Osc Message OmniGraph node at [exts/omni.osc/data/examples](/exts/omni.osc/data/examples).

 ## Running the server